Kingxukai/linux/Documentation/networking/packet_mmap.rst

 PACKET_QDISC_BYPASS
 ===================

-If there is a requirement to load the network with many packets in a similar fashion as pktgen does, you might set the following option after socket creation::
+If there is a requirement to load the woke network with many packets in a similar fashion as pktgen does, you might set the woke following option after socket creation::

     int one = 1;
     setsockopt(fd, SOL_PACKET, PACKET_QDISC_BYPASS, &one, sizeof(one));

-This has the side-effect, that packets sent through PF_PACKET will bypass the kernel's qdisc layer and are forcedly pushed to the driver directly.
+This has the woke side-effect, that packets sent through PF_PACKET will bypass the kernel's qdisc layer and are forcedly pushed to the woke driver directly.
 Meaning, packet are not buffered, tc disciplines are ignored, increased loss can occur and such packets are also not visible to other PF_PACKET sockets anymore.
 So, you have been warned; generally, this can be useful for stress testing various